uliw/esbmtk/docs/manual/manual.rst

     # import classes from the esbmtk library
     from esbmtk import (
         Model,  # the model class
-        Reservoir,  # the reservoir class
+        Species,  # the reservoir class
         Connection,  # the connection class
         Source,  # the source class
         Sink,  # sink class